 A tactical pen is most effectively used in close quarters, allowing for the most impactful strikes and greatest accuracy.
 There are very specific parts of the body recommended as targets for these.
 They include vulnerable soft tissue areas and specific joints and pressure points.

 How to Use a Tactical Pen: Training Guides

-The tactical pen is an adaptation of the Kubotan, a martial arts weapon invented in the mid 1960s by the Japanese American martial artist Takayuki Kubota.
+The tactical pen (also sometimes referred to as a Tactical Pencil) is an adaptation of the Kubotan, a martial arts weapon invented in the mid 1960s by the Japanese American martial artist Takayuki Kubota.
 The techniques for using these are therefore similar.
 It is important to be clear that training in the use of a Kubotan is an actual formalized martial art.
 It requires diligent study and practice.
 Is it possible to learn the techniques required to use a tactical pen without formal training from a master?
 Thanks to a number of resources including books, manuals and videos, the answer is yes!
 However, we cannot emphasize enough that training is not to be taken lightly.

 How to Hold a Tactical Pen for Self Defense

 The most useful grip for a strike pen is the Reverse Grip or Ice Pick grip.
 You hold the weapon in your fist with its pointed end extending below your fist and with your thumb pressed against the top of the shaft both to apply added force to your strikes and as a stop against the pen popping out of your fist.
 This grip is ideal for a number of efficient, direct motions allowing you to apply the most force over the shortest distance to improve impact and accuracy.